 On second thought, maybe it doesn’t cause us to forget.
 Oppression and the internalized misperceptions we have about ourselves flat out make it exponentially more difficult to walk in our callings.
 For it is easier to exist, just getting by daily, than to live intentionally when oppressed.
 Oppression is like carrying a boulder on one’s shoulders or being confined to one stagnant destination in life.
 Additionally, internalized oppression is like a mental prison we are sentenced to as a result of our experiences as the downtrodden and marginalized.

-- Dismantling misperceptions caused by internalized oppression- This involves coming to the realization that every negative view we have about our nature founded on oppression is false.
+This involves coming to the realization that every negative view we have about our nature founded on oppression is false.
 They are absolutely not true.
 We are intelligent, beautiful (internally and externally), capable, and worthy enough to passionately live in our purpose.
-We are deserving of more than existence.
-We deserve life.
-Dismantling misperceptions also involves researching the truth about ourselves and our cultural groups to uncover the history, accomplishments, and contributions that have been made by people like us.
+We are deserve more than mere existence.
+Dismantling these views also involves researching the truth about ourselves and our cultural groups to uncover the history, accomplishments, and contributions that have been made by people like us.

 Thoughts on this topic?
 Feel free to comment!